h2020-sbd4nano/sbd-data-book/docs/relationships.md

 # Causal relationships

-Causal relationships links causes and effects.
+Causal relationships links <a name="tp1">causes and effects</a>.
 We can categorize them by, for example, nanomaterial they are applicable too, by cause, and by effect.

 ## Relationships for nanomaterials